 \section{Conclusions}

+In this paper, we have shown that information-theoretic measures can provide a mathematical approach to evaluate the cost-benefit of input actions.
+In conjunction with the previous discourse on the cost-benefit of visualization by Chen and Golan \cite{Chen:2016:TVCG}, we can now appreciate the value of the two-way HCI quantitatively.
+We have shown the applicability of this approach to basic input actions (e.g., selecting a radio button) as well as to complex input actions (e.g., defining a function in ML).
+The measures can be estimated analytically and measured empirically.

 The information-theoretic approach presented in this paper is not a replacement for but an addition to the existing toolbox for supporting the design and evaluation of HCI devices, interfaces, and systems.
-Because this approach allows us to examine the benefit of HCI to computer, i.e., from a perspective different from the commonly adopted focuses on the benefits to human users, it offers a new tool complementary to the existing qualitative and quantitative methods.
+Because this approach allows us to examine the benefit of HCI to computers, i.e., from a perspective different from the commonly adopted focuses on the benefits to human users, it offers a new tool complementary to the existing qualitative and quantitative methods.